Pumpkin Spice Tacos

 Now that pumpkin season is here, we decided to try making pumpkin spice tacos, and boy are they a revelation!
 The sweet pumpkin pie spice and chipotle blend together so well.
 And the Mexican Cotija cheese and lime crema keep the flavors from veering too far to the sweet side.

 There are also black beans blended into the tender cooked pumpkin which gives them a bit more protein for a meatless main course.
 We love them on soft corn tortillas, but if your family prefers crispy, they work just as well.
+Serve them with Mexican coleslaw or spicy Mexican rice to make it a complete meal!

 Ingredients you need